-Digital Nest creates futures in technology for underserved youth through free computer access, training, adult mentorship, and workforce development.
+Digital Nest is a non-profit high-tech training and collaboration space that brings growth, stability and creates futures in technology for predominantly underserved Latinx youth in the neglected rural and agricultural communities of Watsonville and Salinas through free computer access, training, adult mentorship, and workforce development.

 Girl Develop It (GDI) is a nonprofit organization that provides affordable programs for adult women interested in learning web and software development.
 Girl Develop It empowers women by providing in-person, culture-centered coding classes and learning communities.